 - Cook egg noodles 4-5 minutes, stirring occasionally until cooked through but firm to the bite; drain.

-- In a large mixing bowl whisk eggs, milk, cottage cheese, sour cream, 2/3 cup sugar, butter, vanilla, and sea salt.
+- In a large mixing bowl whisk eggs, milk, cottage cheese, golden raisins, sour cream, 2/3 cup sugar, butter, vanilla, and sea salt.

 - Stir egg noodles into cottage cheese mixture, then pour into prepared baking dish.

-- In a separate bowl combine 1/3 cup white sugar, brown sugar, and cinnamon in a small bowl; sprinkle mixture on top noodle kugel.
+- In a separate bowl combine 1/3 cup white sugar, 1 tablespoon brown sugar and cinnamon in a small bowl; sprinkle mixture on top noodle kugel.

 - Bake until sauce is bubbly and noodles are golden, about 1 hour.